VolodyaHoi/vismatrix/README.md

 matrix = VisualMatrix() # initialization

-matrix.setMatrix(m, header) # method in which you can immediately initialize a matrix with header matrix.myMatrix()
+matrix.setMatrix(m, header, True) # method in which you can immediately initialize a matrix with header
+                                   # and without borders
+matrix.myMatrix()

 matrix.setMatrix(m) # method in which you can immediately initialize a matrix without header